 I’m proud of every website, database and printable design that I’ve made.
 I often go back and look at them, even years later, to just enjoy them again.
 Right now I am particularly happy with a CRM database that I made for myself.
 Very complicated database interactions and a really pretty design.
 Too bad I can’t let everybody in to see it.

 I’m very happy with my life.
 Everything’s kind’of perfect.
-Which, if my life were a movie, would be exactly when something goes terribly wrong.
 I just want to keep doing what I’m doing.

 I live in a split-entry house in Lynnwood, WA (north of Seattle), pretty ordinary, really.
 One thing I love about our area is that we’re surrounded by big, beautiful evergreen trees.
 Green everywhere you look.
 And almost every bush and deciduous tree in the Pacific Northwest flowers in the spring.
 If you can get through the dreary winter, the spring and summers here are truly inspiring.

-I have a daughter who’s 9 and a son who’s 5 (as of 2015).
+I have a daughter who’s 16 and a son who’s 12 (as of 2022).
 I started working from home when my daughter was a month old and never want to go back to an office.
 It’s HARD to work with a couple of kids running around, but I love it.
 I love being here with them and having the flexibility to take care of their needs.
-As I’m writing this, they’re on summer break and less than two weeks away from starting the school year, 4th grade and kindergarten.
-I love them… but I’m looking forward to having time to focus on my work again.

 My husband and I got married in 1998, went to college together and are BFF’s.
 I could write paragraphs about what I love about him, but I’ll sum it up by saying that he GETS me like nobody else in the world ever could.
 He’s a great dad and wonderfully supportive of my work.